giuseppepalestra/giuseppepalestra.github.io/index.md

 ## Giuseppe Palestra
-I am a resercher in Robotics and Assistive Techology.
+I am a researcher in Social Robotics and Assistive Techologies.

 ## Research Interests
 My research activity focuses on:
-- Multimodal Human Behavior Understanding
+- Multimodal Human Behavior Analysis
-- Social Robotics
 - Facial Expression Recognition

 ## Where I was born